alexanderl19/eslint-plugin-sanity-studio/README.md

-# eslint-plugin-studio
+# eslint-plugin-sanity-studio

 > **Warning**
 >
-> This is the first eslint plugin I've worked on.
+> This is my first attempt at creating an eslint plugin.
-> Dispite my best efforts, this plugin may not follow all best practices.
+> Dispite my best efforts, it may not adhere to all best practices.
-> Please take this into consideration before using in your project.
+> Please keep this in mind before incorporating into your projects.

 Custom linting rules for Sanity Studio.